Nonye2K3/chia/Beginners-Guide.md

 **How Plots are created and 7 steps Process**

 Creating a plot is time consuming.
-Average 10-20 hours.
+Average 10-20 hours on a normal computer, and 4-8 hours on a high end machine.
 Here are the approx. 7 steps/ tables are created to create a plot.
 Table 1 is quickly created within 2 minutes.

 On table 2 you will start to see it create the buckets.
-Most of the programmers are telling us to select 128 buckets as it uses the least amount of ram.
+Select 128 buckets as it uses the least amount of ram.
 Plot size is still 101 gigs.
 I have noticed it also helps create the plot faster, then selecting 32 buckets or leaving the selection at 0.

 Table 4 takes some time.

-After 7 tables are created it starts to “backpropogate” again tables 1-7.
-I think this is a double check Then it start a compression stage of each table manually 1-7
+After 7 tables are created it starts to “backpropagate” again tables 1-7.
+This sets it up for the final phase, which is compression.
+Then it starts a compression stage of each table manually 1-7

 Then it shows it’s completed- 101 gigs but nothing happens.
 At this stage it is transferring your 101 gigs of plot to your permanent drive area—takes a few minutes 5-10 minutes.
 It will delete all the files in your temp storage and there you go- 10 hrs. later.